Category Archives: Gore

 Grade: A

 One of the many reasons that I love the horror genre so much is how it changes and develops over time.
-Many classic horror films are influential to more modern ones and that’s all well and good.
+Many classic horror films are influential to more modern ones, and that’s all well and good.

-But then sometimes a new idea or style comes along that throws everything topsy turvy and influences other films for years to come.
+But then, sometimes a new idea or style comes along that throws everything topsy-turvy and influences other films for years to come.

-I was fortunate enough to see the film when it premiered and boy was it the ‘water cooler’ film of its day.
-The clever writing and intricate plot and set pieces were unheard of in a world of maniac-wielding knife setups and redundant endings.
+I was fortunate enough to see the film when it premiered, and boy, was it the ‘water cooler’ film of its day.

 It invented the grisly ‘torture porn’ moniker that became popular with films like Hostel (2005) and many more that would come after it.